evertonstz/pynps/README.md

 Enter the number for what you want to download, you can enter multiple separated by commas:
 ```
 ******
-* search for for themes and demos related to the word "touhou in any region:
+Search for for themes and demos related to the word "touhou in any region:
 >$ python3.7 main.py -c psv -dt -dde touhou
 ```
 1  ) PCSE00947 | US   | THEMES | Touhou Genso Rondo Theme | 6.723 MiB